nickjfrench/ms-automation-graph-nestjs/docs/write-up/README.md

 I may continue to update this repo as I find better ways of doing the above, but I will not be expanding the scope above what it is currently.

-If you find any bugs/issues or have suggestions, please raise an [Issue](https://github.com/nickjfrench/ms-graph-msal-nestjs/issues) and I would be happy to chat further.
+If you find any bugs/issues or have suggestions for either the code or this write-up, please raise an [Issue](https://github.com/nickjfrench/ms-graph-msal-nestjs/issues) and I would be happy to chat further.
 After all, the purpose of this project is to learn, and that includes from community.